 An alpha male and his female partner are basically a power couple; the social hierarchy of all other gray wolves in the pack depends on them.
-The couple breeds once a year.
+These monogamous animals breed once a year.

 Barn owls also have their own language of love.
 Male owls “flirt” with potential mates by giving them dead mice and screeching, and females who are interested respond by croaking.

 The shingleback skink is a type of lizard native to Australia that returns to the same partner each mating season.
 The males woo the females by caressing and liking them, but the romantic chase pays off; their partnership could last more than 20 years.
-Couples even walk close together, with the male following slightly behind his mate.
+These monogamous animals even walk close together, with the male following slightly behind his mate.

-Just like the wolves, eagles return to their same partners each mating season.
+Just like gray wolves, bald eagles return to their same partners each mating season.
 The male eagles also help keep the eggs warm and feed the little ones after they’re born.

 These small apes have relationships that can mirror those of humans, in that couples do cheat, breakup, and even “remarry.”
 For the primate couples that do stay together, they groom each other and equally help raise their children.